Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Introduction

-As the name suggests, the GGHZ states are generalizations of the well-known 3-qubit GHZ state $(N=3, \alpha =\pi/4)$, which is a useful entanglement resource for a variety of information processing protocols including dense coding, teleportation, etc \cite{GHZ,Dik,roos,ray}.
-Tracing out any qubit in the GGHZ state leaves the remaining qubits in a mixed state, indicating genuine N-qubit entanglement.
-The maximal sliced state is bi-separable when $\sin \alpha =0$ and maximally entangled when $\sin \alpha =1$.
-The relation between entanglement and nonlocal properties of these states in terms of Bell inequality violations have been explored for $N=3$ \cite{Ghose,Ajoy}.
-In order to examine the multiqubit nonlocal properties of these states, we consider the expectation value of the Svetlichny operator $S_N$ that is a generalization of the 2-qubit Bell-CHSH operator to the case of N qubits \cite{svet,Seevnick,Collins}.
-Violation of the inequality $|\left< S_N \right>|\leq 2^{N-1}$ implies genuine N-qubit non-separability as opposed to partial nonlocal correlations between less than N qubits.
-Finding the maximum of $|\left< S_N \right>|$ for arbitrary quantum states analytically or computationally is challenging as the number of terms in $S_N$ increases exponentially with $N$ \cite{Xiao_2024}.
-Nevertheless, the symmetry of the GGHZ and MS states allows us to find explicit expressions for the maximum of $|\left< S_N \right>|$ for these states.
-We show that for the GGHZ states with $N>2$ the maximum of $S_N$, for odd $N$ is
+In order to examine the multiqubit nonlocal properties of these states, we consider the expectation value of the Svetlichny operator $S_N$ that generalizes the 2-qubit Bell-CHSH operator to the case of $N$ qubits \cite{svetlichny_distinguishing_1987, seevinck_bell-type_2002, collins_bell-type_2002}.
+Violation of the inequality $|\left< S_N \right>|\leq 2^{N-1}$ implies genuine $N$-qubit non-separability as opposed to partial nonlocal correlations between less than $N$ qubits.
+Determining the maximum value of $|\langle S_N \rangle|$ for arbitrary quantum states is analytically and computationally demanding, since the number of terms in $S_N$ grows exponentially with $N$ \cite{batle_computing_2016, xiao_tight_2024}.
+Recently, \cite{xiao_tight_2024} introduced an approach that reduces the problem to evaluating the largest singular value of the state’s correlation matrix.
+For the specific families of GGHZ and MS states, however, their inherent symmetries enable us to derive closed-form expressions for the maximum of $|\langle S_N \rangle|$.
+To investigate the relationship between multipartite entanglement and nonlocality, we express these maximum expectation values of the Svetlichny operator in terms of the $n$-tangle, a measure that quantifies genuine multipartite entanglement in such states \cite{coffman_distributed_2000, osborne_general_2006, wong_potential_2001}.